 Sgt.
 J.C.
 Cooper, Property & Evidence

-Office: (719) 276-5526 Fax: (719) 276-5594
+Office: (719) 276-5526

 The Evidence Custodian does not release property held as evidence without written authorization from the agency handling the case.
-This may be the investigator, the District Attorney’s Office, another law enforcement agency or the court.
+This may be the Investigator, the District Attorney’s Office, another Law Enforcement agency or the Court.
 To inquire about the case status please contact the District Attorney or investigating Officer.
-Please provide your name and FCSO case number.
+Please provide your NAME and FCSO Case Number.

-Picking Up Property for Another Person/Non-Owner Claims
+Picking Up Property for Another Person

-If you would like to find out if a lost item has been turned in, call 719-276-5526.
+If you would like to find out if the lost item has been turned in, call 719-276-5526.
 You must provide your name, date of birth, phone number, description of the item(s), and the location where the item(s) may have been lost.

 If you are denied possession of a firearm by CBI, you may appeal the denial with CBI.

-If your vehicle is being held as evidence a written authorization must be provided from the investigating deputy, the District Attorney’s Office, or another law enforcement agency who is handling the case.
+If your vehicle is being held as evidence, a written authorization must be provided from the Investigating Deputy, the District Attorney’s Office, or another Law Enforcement agency who is handling the case.
 To inquire about the case status please contact the District Attorney or investigating Officer.

 All vehicles released are by appointment ONLY.
-To schedule an appointment, call 719-276-5555 x 3816 during normal business hours.
-You must provide your name, a FCSO case number, and a description of the vehicle you would like to pick up.
-IMPORTANT: Tow and/or storage fees must be paid in advance prior to vehicle being picked up.
+To schedule an appointment, call 719-276-5555 x 3815 during normal business hours.
+You must provide your name, an FCSO Case Number, and a description of the vehicle you would like to pick up.

 Abandoned motor vehicles impounded by the office may be sold at public or private sale following notice pursuant to CRS § 42-4-1805.